-Join us for our second annual Elul Cycle of Project Zug!
+Join us for our fourth annual Elul Cycle of Project Zug!

 About the Elul Cycle

-Each year, Jews around the world spend the month leading up to the High Holidays preparing themselves for the yamim noraim, the days of awe.
-This year, many of us are unsure of what our world will look like in the new year or where we will spend these powerful days.
-Now, more than ever, we are seeking connections with each other and with our tradition to give us a sense of stability.
+Each year, Jews around the world spend the month leading up to the High Holidays preparing themselves for the yamim noraim, the "Days of Awe".
+We are using this as an opportunity to seek connections with each other and with our tradition to give us a sense of joy and community.

 During this year's Elul cycle everyone will learn the same course with their havruta during the four weeks leading up to Rosh Hashanah.
-We will kick off with a live virtual lecture with Rabbi Shai Held, and then dive into four different approaches to teshuvah with your havruta, or learning partner, over four weeks.
+We will kick off with a live virtual lecture with Rabbi Deborah Sacks Mintz, and then dive into learning about the High Holidays and music with your havruta, or learning partner, over four weeks.
 Our learning will conclude with another live virtual lecture.

 Singing Through Teshuvah: A High Holiday Sonic Journey